 Snow Removal Policy

 Upon the forecast for accumulation of snow greater than 1” or more, notice (in the form of announcements and posted notices) is to be given to the respective hall/school for vehicles to be removed from any necessary locations.
-Facilities Management, Safety & Transportation, Residence Life, Housing and Dining Services, and Greenwood Laboratory School will coordinate the implementation of the action.
-Safety & Transportation will take the lead to notify the appropriate parties for vacating the drives.
+Facilities Management, Safety and Transportation, Residence Life, Housing and Dining Services, and Greenwood Laboratory School will coordinate the implementation of the action.
+Safety and Transportation will take the lead to notify the appropriate parties for vacating the drives.

 Eight hours following notification, vehicles remaining in the U-drive are subject to towing to another, more accessible lot on campus

 All Missouri State custodial crews are to clean their respective building steps, accessible ramps and walks free of snow and ice from the doors to the main walk for all entrances and exits.
 Crews should be called in if there is an accumulation of 1 inch or more.
 The crews are expected to maintain these areas beyond the initial snow days, if necessary.